Baked Salmon Cakes with PestoRecipe posted in: Lunch/Dinner

 Form the salmon mixture into eight equal-sized patties.
 If the mixture is too loose, transfer it to the refrigerator for 15 minutes until it firms up.
 Roll the patties in almond meal and place them on the prepared baking sheet.
 Brush the patties with olive oil and sprinkle with some cheddar cheese (optional).
 Bake for 12 to 15 minutes, flipping halfway through the cooking time.
 The patties should be crisp and golden when finished.
 Serve them with lemon wedges and arugula or watercress.

 One of these Baked Salmon Cakes with Pesto contain 108 calories.
 Pair them with some fresh, warm weather produce for a seasonal meal that fits into your low carb diet.
-Check out our Seasonal Spring and Summer Produce Guide, or try out these Five Summer Veggies for a Flat Tummy! >
+Check out our Seasonal Spring and Summer Produce Guide! >

 - Creamy Salmon Cucumber Cups >

 - Lemon Tarragon Salmon with Butternut Squash Soup >